MicrosoftDocs/customer-voice/fp-docs/create-multipage-survey.md

   - FPR160
 ---

-# Create a multipage survey
+# Create a multiple-page survey

 When you create a survey, the survey is created on a single page by default.
 You can split your survey into multiple pages by adding sections.
 If your survey is very long and complex, you can use sections to group the questions logically.

 > [!NOTE]
-> You can add sections in an existing survey and then move the questions up or down accordingly in the section.
+> You can add sections in an existing survey, and then move the questions up or down accordingly in the section.
 If you're creating a new survey, you can add sections while adding questions.

 ## Add a section